-If an app profile uses single-cluster routing to direct all requests to one cluster, you must use your own judgment to decide when to start failing over to a different cluster.
+If an app profile uses single-cluster routing to direct all requests to one cluster, you must use your own judgement to decide when to start failing over to a different cluster.

 Here are some signals that might indicate that it would be helpful to fail over to a different cluster:

 - The cluster starts to return a large number of transient system errors.

 - A large number of requests start timing out.

 - The average response latency increases to an unacceptable level.

 Because these signals can appear for many different reasons, failing over to a different cluster is not guaranteed to resolve the underlying issue.
 Monitor your instance before and after the failover to verify that the metrics have improved.